greguz/mql-match/README.md

 This project compiles a valid [MQL](https://docs.mongodb.com/manual/tutorial/query-documents/) (MongoDB Query Language) query to a native JavaScript matching function.
 It uses code generation technics to improve matching performance.

+## Why

+This project can be useful to mock some basic functionality of MongoDB's driver or simply using its query syntax for object matching.

+## [Operators](https://docs.mongodb.com/manual/reference/operator/query/) support

 Currently, not all operators are supported.
 Future updates will bring support for more operators.

-## [Operators](https://docs.mongodb.com/manual/reference/operator/query/) support

 ### Comparison